 Web Application Authentication

-In a Tenable Web App Scanning scan, you can configure one of the following types of Web Application Authentication credentials:
+In a Tenable Web App Scanning scan, you can configure one of the following Authentication methods in the dropdown list in the Settings section of your

 - Login Form Authentication